 We may not be able to demonstrate the efficacy and safety of our current product candidates or any other product candidate at each stage of clinical development.
-We may change formulations of our product candidates which could delay development or require us to conduct additional clinical trials or non-clinical studies.
+We may change formulations of our product candidates, such as moving from oral solution to solid dosage form as we are planning to do with SAGE-217, which could delay development or require us to conduct additional clinical trials or non-clinical studies.
 The results of clinical trials or non-clinical studies of our product candidates at any stage may not support further development or may not be sufficient to obtain regulatory approval.
 Clinical trials of our product candidates are, and the manufacturing and marketing of our product candidates will be, subject to extensive and rigorous review and regulation by numerous government authorities in the U.S. and in other countries where we intend to test and, if approved, market any product candidate.
 Drug development is a long, expensive and uncertain process, and delay or failure can occur at any stage of our clinical trials.
 Success in non-clinical studies or in earlier stage clinical trials may not be repeated or observed in ongoing or future studies involving the same compound or other product candidates.
 The drug development process can take many years, and may include post-marketing studies and surveillance, which will require the expenditure of substantial resources.
 Of the large number of drugs in development in the U.S., only a small percentage will successfully complete the U.S. Food and Drug Administration, or FDA, regulatory approval process and will be commercialized.
 Accordingly, even if we are able to obtain the requisite financing, when needed, to continue to fund our development efforts, we cannot assure you that any of our product candidates will be successfully developed or commercialized.